codedemonuk/operations-review-2022/src/index.md

 Note:

 The No More Youth Service offers complex needs support to individuals to tackle issues which negatively impact on their daily life.
 They offer intensive support to prolific offenders and those associated with gang, knife crime, anti-social behaviour and county lines and work with individuals up to age 21 or 25 with special educational needs.

 Hertsmere has 1 No More Service worker who also covers Watford and Three Rivers.
 The No More Service cases are monitored in the South West Herts Youth Action Panel (SWYAP) which is held every 4 weeks via MS Teams and has attendance from the No More Service, the local authorities, Police, CYP Gangs & Schools Team, SASH and schools.
 Referrals to the No More Service are received on a regular basis, with 3 being received for Hertsmere in April.

 When a referral for a Hertsmere resident is received, the Community Safety Intervention Officer liaises with local officers to determine what information is held on the young person to bring to the meetings to help aid the case discussion and seek progression.

 +++

-### Choices & Consequences – Yr 6 Students
+### Choices & Consequences
+Year 6 Students

 Note:

 Almost 300 year 6 students, professionals and parents took part in a three-day Choices and Consequences event about the dangers of gangs and criminality.
 The event was organised by the Hertsmere Community Safety Partnership and was split in to three sessions held between Monday 16 May and Wednesday 18 May, which included a one-day professional’s event and a two-day Year 6 student event with a parent’s evening.

 The young people, aged 10 to eleven, took part in two days of talks and activities focused on how they can make better choices to prevent them from going down the wrong path, which included bespoke sessions on knife crime, gangs, grooming and coercion alongside advice on emotional wellbeing and coping strategies.

 The professionals attended for a day to hear from experts in serious youth violence and child criminal exploitation, whilst the parents attended an evening session for advice on how to spot the signs that their child might be involved in anti-social behaviour, crime, exploitation or had joined a gang.
 Students from Summerswood Primary School, St Teresa’s Catholic Primary School and Meryfield Community Primary School took part.

 The event was hosted by Summerswood Primary School.
 At the event, representatives from the No More Service, Herts MIND, Herts Young Homeless, Beacon, CYP Gangs and Schools, The Football Chance Foundation and the Police Cyber Prevent Team, gave talks alongside Alison Cope, who spoke about losing her son to knife crime and Dimtri Jordan, an ex-gang member, who talked about gangs, specifically their grooming and coercion techniques.
 Feedback from the event has been overwhelmingly positive from professionals, students and parents and plans are already being made for a similar event next year.